pajicf/pajicf-blog/content/pages/about.md

 ### I'm Filip

 <br/>
+I'm a "Crypto-Native" developer, had a chance to use Ethereum and develop professionally on it before I had a chance to open a bank account or legally drink beer :)

 Previously a DeFi builder, now building Protocols.

-You can't build great things without a great foundation, we should scale the L1 first and allow builders to build.
+You can’t build great things without a great foundation, we should scale Ethereum first and allow builders to build.